galvsoliveira/python-pdm-production-level-repository-template/README.md

-# Building a production-level Python repository with Poetry (Ubuntu/WSL2) <!-- omit in toc -->
+# Building a production-level Python repository with pdm (Ubuntu/WSL2) <!-- omit in toc -->

-Welcome to the **Production-Level Python Repository with Poetry** template!
-This repository is designed to help you kickstart your Python project with the power of Poetry while ensuring a smooth setup on Ubuntu or within the Windows Subsystem for Linux 2 (WSL2).
+Welcome to the **Production-Level Python Repository with pdm** template!
+This repository is designed to help you kickstart your Python project with the power of pdm while ensuring a smooth setup on Ubuntu or within the Windows Subsystem for Linux 2 (WSL2).
 Whether you're starting a new project or migrating from an existing one, this template provides you with the tools and guidelines needed to streamline your Python development workflow.

 ## Why Use This Template? <!-- omit in toc -->